 A for sale sign can be put up at the property unless the tenant can demonstrate that it would interfere with their reasonable peace, comfort or privacy.

 The landlord may take photographs or video footage to advertise a property for sale.
 The tenant can refuse to have their personal possessions photographed or videoed.
 A photograph of an area not identifying the tenant's possessions is acceptable.

 Ending a lease because of the sale

-For a fixed term lease agreement the landlord must allow the tenant to remain at the property until the end date stated on the lease agreement.
+For a fixed term lease agreement the landlord must allow the tenant to remain at the property until the end date stated in the lease agreement.
 The landlord can't force a tenant to leave before this date.
-If a landlord would like a tenant to move out before this date they can try to negotiate this with the tenant.
+If a landlord would like a tenant to move out before this date they can try to negotiate with the tenant.